Home » Course » Entree » Vegan Baked Ziti

 And now you’re ready to enjoy!

-Recommended Equipment: I used this versatile Lodge Casserole with cover (affiliate link) for cooking the sauce and then baking the ziti.
+Recommended Equipment: I used this versatile Lodge Casserole with cover (affiliate link) to cook the sauce and bake the ziti.

 Top Tips

-• Make it quicker + easier.
-Use store bought bottled marinara (or your favorite pasta sauce) or make this homemade Marinara Sauce ahead of time, using 4 cups (double batch).
-If using bottles, there is no need to heat it, simply combine the cooked pasta with sauce and continue the recipe.
+• Speed it up.
+Use store-bought bottled marinara (or your favorite pasta sauce) or make this homemade Marinara Sauce beforehand, using 4 cups (double batch).
+If using bottles, there is no need to heat it – simply combine the cooked pasta with sauce and continue the recipe.

 • Add protein.
-For additional protein, add a can of rinsed lentils or sliced vegan sausage to the sauce.
+Add a can of rinsed lentils or sliced vegan sausage to the sauce during cooking for additional protein.

 • Make ahead.
-To make vegan baked ziti ahead, simply assemble ahead and store in the fridge for a few days or freeze for up to 2 – 3 months before baking.
-Bake from chilled or frozen as the recipe directs.
+To make vegan baked ziti in advance, assemble, cover, and store in the fridge for a few days or in the freezer for up to 2 – 3 months before baking.
+We recommend thawing in the fridge before baking.

 top down view of freshly made vegan baked ziti with items surrounding.